 The primary safety factor with propane is that it can ignite and cause an explosion.
 However, propane stoves have improved over the years, and the new models come with built-in safety thermocouples that automatically stop the flow of gas within seconds if a flame is not present.

 Marine Alcohol Stoves

-Alcohol marine stoves are a safe choice; if there’s a fire, it can be extinguished with water.
-These marine stoves, which heat by way of pressurized tanks or non-pressurized burners, come in a wide variety.
+Alcohol marine stoves are a safe choice; if there’s a fire, it can fire out with water.
+These marine stoves, which heat through pressurized tanks or non-pressurized burners, come in a wide variety.